DelineaXPM/delinea-platform/Scripts/SecretServer/Box/Instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Box User Template.xml File](./Templates/Box%20User%20Account.xml)
+- Copy and Paste the XML in the [Box User Template File](./Templates/Box%20User%20Account.xml)

 - Click on Save